Color, 1981, 94 mins. 17 secs.

 The film features a few creepy moments, most memorably a bit involving one unfortunate character's scarf and a ventilation grate, but the real fascination here lies with the actors.
 Bach starts off rather wooden and icy but surprisingly steps up to the plate quite well as a scream queen in the final act, and the hammy Lassick gets the spotlight with a creepy, hammy turn offset nicely by the fragile, tragic presence of Goldoni, a John Cassavetes veteran from Shadows.
 Then there's Furst, who has nary a word of genuine dialogue but delivers a pivotal performance whose physicality creates a character that's very difficult to forget.
 Also noteworthy is the sterling music score by the criminally underrated Michael J. Lewis, who had already proven his horror mettle with Theatre of Blood and The Legacy.
 His moving main theme here is surprisingly underused (and was released as a promo soundtrack CD), but his evocative strings are perfectly used throughout to generate an air of classical unease.

 A murky, bare bones UK DVD marked the film's digital debut fairly early in the format's history, but the first worthwhile edition came in 2008 from Code Red courtesy of a two-disc edition with an anamorphic transfer that served as a significant upgrade at the time.
 Extras included a far-reaching and often hilarious audio commentary with Furst and producer Tony Unger (with moderator Lee Christian), who chart the film's difficult journey to the screen (with Savage Streets director Danny Steinmann yanking his name during post-production).
-Disc one also includes on-camera interviews with Furst and Barr, who talk for a few short minutes about how they became involved with the productions, and both actors also contribute quick, funny video intros to the main feature (with Furst calling it "really scary" because it's "the only film where you can see me wearing a diaper").
+Disc one also includes on-camera interviews with Furst (9m23s) and Barr (6m57s), who talk about how they became involved with the productions, and both actors also contribute quick, funny video intros to the main feature (with Furst calling it "really scary" because it's "the only film where you can see me wearing a diaper").
 Other first-disc extras include the theatrical trailer, a lengthy still gallery, and bonus Code Red trailers including The Visitor.
-Then over on disc two, the film's effects are covered in detail with two featurettes, a 38-minute chat with future Hollywood make-up man Craig Reardon and a half-hour interview with writer Tom Burman, who also covers the effects as well as the reasons he wound up leaving the film before completion.
+Then over on disc two, the film's effects are covered in detail with two featurettes, a chat with future Hollywood make-up man Craig Reardon (38m11s) and an interview with writer Tom Burman (24m49s), who also covers the effects as well as the reasons he wound up leaving the film before completion.
 For a troubled production, the surprisingly good result is explained here in enough detail to answer anyone's questions.
 The final extra is a big batch of Reardon's test slides, sketches and production photos with a focus on the grisly effects and Furst's unforgettable climactic creation.